Moscow Mayor Orders All Residents To Stay At Home - UrduPoint

 Moscow Mayor Orders All Residents To Stay At Home

-Moscow, (UrduPoint / Pakistan Point News - 29th Mar, 2020 ) :Moscow's mayor announced strict isolation rules for the city from Monday, as coronavirus cases climbed in the Russian capital.
+Moscow, (UrduPoint / Pakistan Point News - 30th Mar, 2020 ) :Moscow's mayor announced strict isolation rules for the city from Monday, the latest in a series of measures introduced in Russia to fight the spread of the coronavirus.

 The new restrictions would apply to all the city's residents, regardless of age, mayor Sergei Sobyanin said in a statement Sunday.